 Why is everyone so wild for phytoplankton?
-All seem to join in on the celebratory affair.
 Orange sea cucumbers shove plankton-covered tentacles into their mouths.
 Serpulid worms collect passing food particles with their colorful branchial crown.
 Tubesnout fish hover in a milieu of green plankton, sucking in food as they go.
-Barnacles frantically fan the water with their feathery feeding appendage in an effort to get the most from the surrounding bounty while it lasts.
+Barnacles frantically fan the water with their feathery feeding appendages in an effort to get the most from the surrounding bounty while it lasts.

-Given the immense energy potential of phytoplankton and their macroscopic relatives, seaweeds, it may seem unsurprising that marine primary producers have caught the attention of the energy industry and gained recognition recently as a potential future source of biofuel.
+Given the immense energy potential of phytoplankton and their macroscopic relatives – the seaweeds, marine primary producers have recently caught the attention of the energy industry and gained recognition as a potential future source of biofuel.
 Research initiatives on marine biofuels are popping up rapidly around the world, with considerable interest from the shipping and aviation industries, governments, and sustainability-oriented foundations.

 One area that has received less attention thus far however, is the considerable potential of urban seaweeds to serve as rich cultivation grounds for biofuel production.